noisiver/codebase/Bash/AzerothCore/README.md

 I never run the script as anything other than root so I unfortunately will not be adding support for non-root users.

 The minimal version of the script is identical to the regular one except it doesn't handle modules.
-That version can be used if you don't want modules or wants to manage those yourself.
+That version can be used if you don't want modules or if you want to manage those yourself.

 # Commands
 Using the script with no parameters, or invalid parameters, will print some information about available parameters and subparameters.